Ir786921/frt2022/README.md

 # frt2022
-this is my final project
+This is our final project
  # Project link :https://black-dune-01701d310.1.azurestaticapps.net